Duac Prescription Online

 Duac - Dosage and Cost

-Duac gel contains two different drugs - benzoyl peroxide and clindamycin.
+Duac gel, like BenzaClin, contains two different drugs - benzoyl peroxide and clindamycin.
 Duac, like Differin, Epiduo Forte and tretinoin, is a topical formulation used for acne treatment.
 Duac is typically available as Duac gel 1.2% / 5% and is sometimes prescribed to be applied as a thin layer to affected areas in the evening, depending on the health needs of the patient.
 Duac gel should not be used in the mouth, eyes or vagina.
 Duac gel is relatively affordable, costing under $30 for one Duac gel tube containing 45 grams.
 Duac coupons may also help reduce the costs associated with a Duac prescription.
 Insurance plans may also cover the cost of a Duac gel.